 - Students must be in good academic standing.
 Students on academic warning or on academic appeal of suspension or dismissal are NOT eligible to take a course(s) through the UNC Online program.

 - Students may take up to two (2) courses each term through the UNC Online program.
 The maximum total enrollment (at UNC Asheville and the visited institution) for the fall or spring semester cannot exceed 18 hours.
 The maximum total enrollment (at UNC Asheville and the visited institution) cannot exceed 10 hours for the summer.
-Students requesting an exception to the maximum hours must to submit a Registration Hours Overload form.
+Students requesting an exception to the maximum hours must submit a Registration Hours Overload form.

 - Students are limited to a maximum of eight (8) courses through the UNC Online program per undergraduate degree.